feranco/feranco.github.io/_posts/2018-06-18-string-integer-conversion.md

 }
 {% endhighlight %}

-Using %f in place of "%d"
+Using "%f" in place of "%d" allows to convert a string to a floating-point value.

+**Number to string conversion